CryptoRodeo/Barkr/README.md

 - [x] Create user accounts based on ip address
 - [x] Associate users to their posts
 - [ ] Implement a follow feature

--
-## Check it out (Warning: its hosted on heroku, so the performance takes a hit): https://morning-tor-16118.herokuapp.com/tweets/
+## Check it out (Warning: its hosted on heroku, so performance takes a hit): https://morning-tor-16118.herokuapp.com/tweets/